ddnexus/pagy/README.md

 _The [IPS/Kb ratio](http://ddnexus.github.io/pagination-comparison/gems.html#efficiency-ratio) is calculated out of speed (IPS) and Memory (Kb): it shows how well each gem uses any Kb of memory it allocates/consumes._

-### Unlike the other gems

-- It works with collections/scopes that already used `limit` and `offset`
-- It works with both helpers or templates (your choice)
-- It raises real `Pagy::OutOfRangeError` exceptions that you can rescue from
-- It does not impose any difficult-to-override logic or output

 ## Features

 ### Straightforward Code

-- Pagy is just ~100 lines of simple ruby, organized in 3 flat modules very easy to understand and use
+- Pagy is just ~100 lines of simple ruby, organized in 3 flat modules very easy to understand and use _(see [API](https://ddnexus.github.io/pagy/api))_
-- No dependencies: it produces its own HTML, URLs, pluralization and interpolation with its own specialized and fast code
+- No dependencies: it produces its own HTML, URLs, pluralization and interpolation with its own specialized and fast code _(see [why](https://ddnexus.github.io/pagy/index#specialized-code-instead-of-generic-helpers))_
 - 100% of its methods are public API, accessible and overridable **right where you use them** (no need of monkey patching or subclassing)

 ### Totally Agnostic

-- It doesn't need to know anything about your models, ORM or storage, so it doesn't add any code to them
+- It doesn't need to know anything about your models, ORM or storage, so it doesn't add any code to them _(see [why](https://ddnexus.github.io/pagy/index#stay-away-from-the-models))_
-- It works with all kinds of collections, even pre-paginated, records, Arrays, JSON data... and just whatever you can count
+- It works with all kinds of collections, even pre-paginated, records, Arrays, JSON data... and just whatever you can count _(see [how](https://ddnexus.github.io/pagy/how-to#paginate-any-collection))_
 - It works with all Rack frameworks (Rails, Sinatra, Padrino, ecc.) out of the box
 - It works with any possible non-Rack environment by just overriding one or two two-lines methods

+### Unlike the other gems

+- It works with collections/scopes that already used `limit` and `offset` _(see [how](https://ddnexus.github.io/pagy/how-to#paginate-a-pre-offsetted-and-pre-limited-collection))_
+- It works with helpers or templates (your choice)
+- It raises real `Pagy::OutOfRangeError` exceptions that you can rescue from
+- It does not impose any difficult-to-override logic or output

 ### Easy to use

-You can use pagy in a quite familiar way:
+You can use Pagy in a quite familiar way:

 Paginate your collection in some controller: